ulisses/Static-Code-Analyzer/pln/trab1/README.markdown

 To get 3 separated images and the values in percentage, regarding the project in dir <dir>
     perl count.pl -open <dir> -verbose -out <prefix> -percent

+To get 3 separated images and the values in percentage, regarding the project in dir <dir> and save this to path path_to_save
+    perl count.pl -open <dir> -verbose -out <prefix> -percent -path path_to_save